marrlab/InstantDL/README.md

 (D) A high average uncertainty can indicate model failures and can help identify incorrect predictions.
 (E) For a classification task of white blood cells [Matek et al. 2019](https://www.nature.com/articles/s42256-019-0101-9) , uncertainty estimation indicates incorrect predictions.
 (E) Statistical assessment of the uncertainty prediction of the blast cell myeloid leukemia dataset.
 The distributions of uncertainty values and correct and false predictions differ significantly (pvalue = 3,4*e-82).
 The significant separation of the two distributions shows that certainty correlates with correct predictions.

+Image resize
+Tuple (x-dim, y-dim, [z-dim], channels)
+Calculate uncertainty
+Set to true or false.
+It is only supported with semantic segmentation, pixel-wise regression and classificaiton